SpaceVim/SpaceVim/docs/_posts/2019-01-30-use-vim-as-a-javascript-ide.md

 ### running code

-To run current script, you can press `SPC l r`, and a split windows will be openen, the output of the script will be shown in this windows.
+To run code in current buffer, you can press `SPC l r`, and a split windows will be openen, the output will be shown in this windows.
 It is running asynchronously, and will not block your vim.

 ![jsrunner](https://user-images.githubusercontent.com/13142418/51972835-4cf12d00-24b7-11e9-9693-5e1eea9853b0.png)